rfbaylon/Philosophy-Notes/Ethics/Applied Ethics/Environmental Ethics/Invasive Species.md

 ### Sheer Numbers
 Similar to the famous orchid example mentioned as an A2 [[Deep Ecology]]

-There are 4520 Northern Spotted Owls, there are
+There are 4520 Northern Spotted Owls, there are 3 million Barred Owls.
+So far, we have killed over 3000 Barred Owls as of 2021, and are drafting plans to kill 500,000.
+500k is absolutely incomparable to 4k -- especially since there is no end in sight.

 ## Other Plans